Supporting people to make confident decisions about sensor based falls prevention and detection technology

 - Supporting technology that can connect with other systems, now and into the future

 This work is not about buying or designing new products.
-It is about creating a shared baseline of minimum requirements of sensor-based falls technologies, to meet the needs of care recipients, care providers and commissioners.
+It is about creating a shared baseline of minimum capabilities of sensor-based falls and detection technologies, to meet the needs of care recipients, care providers and commissioners.

 Why now is the right time

-As falls-related technology is increasingly used across care homes, extra care housing, reablement services and people’s own homes, it is vital that systems can connect safely, are secure and resilient over time, and work in practice for staff, carers and people drawing on care.
-Setting nationally consistent standards now supports safer innovation, reduces risk, and helps technology strengthen neighbourhood health and everyday care where people live.
+As sensor based falls detection and prevention technology is increasingly used across care homes, extra care housing, reablement services and people’s own homes, it is vital that systems can connect safely, are secure and resilient over time, and work in practice for staff, carers and people drawing on care.
+Setting nationally consistent functional capabilities now, supports safer innovation, reduces risk, and helps technology strengthen neighbourhood health and everyday care where people live.

 Who we are doing this with